Defending Dangerous Driving Charges in Toronto

-Section 249 of the Criminal Code of Canada reads that one commits the offence of dangerous driving by operating a motor vehicle in a manner that is dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place at which the motor vehicle is being operated and the amount of traffic that at the time is or might reasonably be expected to be at that place.
+Section 320.13 (1) of the Criminal Code of Canada reads that one commits the offence of dangerous driving by operating a conveyance (such as a motor vehicle, a vessel, an aircraft or railway equipment) in a manner that, having regard to all of the circumstances, is dangerous to the public.
+These considerations including the nature, condition and use of the place at which the motor vehicle is being operated and the amount of traffic at the time is or might reasonably be expected to be at that place.

 Dangerous driving is assessed by examining whether the accused’s conduct, viewed objectively (using the standard of the “reasonable person”), amounted to a marked departure from the standard of care that a reasonable person would observe in the accused’s circumstances.
 The prosecutor need not prove that the driver intended to drive dangerously.
 Rather, the court assesses the dangerous conduct against the standard expected of a reasonably prudent driver, regardless of the driver’s intention.

 If the prosecutor can prove that the driving was a marked departure from how the reasonably prudent driver would have driven in the circumstances, the fault element of the offence will have been established.